 - Cut Rule: Top 50 players and ties.

-- Played at Augusta National, The Masters has the smallest starting field of any an established yearly major, typically around 85-100 players.
-In 2020 the once famed cut rule that existed for years no longer applied which was that any player within 10 strokes of the leader's score automatically made the cut, regardless of their position on the leaderboard.
-The new rule states a player that is simply in the top 50 (with ties) has punched their ticket for making cut.
+- Played at Augusta National, The Masters has the smallest starting field of any established yearly major, typically around 85-100 players.
+In 2020, the once-famed cut rule that existed for years no longer applied, which was that any player within 10 strokes of the leader's score automatically made the cut, regardless of their position on the leaderboard.
+The new rule states that a player simply in the top 50 (with ties) has made the cut.
+What is the cut off for The Masters golf?

 The PGA Championship